kyma-project/telemetry-manager/.github/pull-request-template.md

 - [ ] The code has sufficient comments, particularly for all hard-to-understand areas.
 - [ ] This PR adds value and shows no feature creep.
 - [ ] I have augmented the test suite that proves my fix is effective or that my feature works.
+- [ ] Adjusted the documentation if the change is user-facing.
+- [ ] The follow-up issues (if any) are linked in the `Related Issues` section.